google/crosvm/CONTRIBUTING.md

 dependencies within crosvm (e.g. `devices` depending on a new internal crosvm utility crate).
 For those cases, a rubberstamp is still needed from `OWNERS_COUNCIL`.

+Reviewers, please check the following document when there is new or updated external dependency.

 **For Googlers**: see [go/crosvm/3p_crates](https://goto.google.com/crosvm/3p_crates).

 ### Reviewing code (for OWNERS)